0xshreyash/self-driving-dbs/notes.md

 #### Thoughts

-Section 4 and 6 look to be the meat of what we are interested in.
+* Section 4 and 6 look to be the meat of what we are interested in.
 Section 5 pertaining to the distributed stuff is a really nice read but it doesn't add value to our project.

+* Can extend Cuttlefish to be able to choose the most valuable features given a large aggreagate of data that the program might have about different operations.

 ##### Questions